Terri J. Marlett | Co-Founder, Executive Director

 Jonathan Z. Butcher | Director of Volunteer Abroad Program

-After receiving a BA in Organizational Psychology from Lee University, Jonathan joined a luxury hotel franchise in Indianapolis, IN as a Front Office Manager.
-As his experience in the corporate world began to take off, he was recruited by another hospitality organization on the West Coast.
-His new home in Phoenix, AZ only lasted a short while before he was promoted to a corporate position with the same company in Los Angeles, CA. The company moved Jonathan throughout the Los Angeles region until he finally landed a District Manager's position in the company's corporate housing division.
+After receiving a BA in Organizational Psychology from Lee University, Jonathan joined a luxury hotel franchise in Indianapolis, IN.
+Another franchise recruited Jonathan and his career took off.
+Eventually landing a corporate position with a company in Los Angeles, CA, Jonathan moved throughout the Los Angeles region until he finally landed a District Manager's position in the company's corporate housing division.
 Several years later, Marriott International hired Jonathan to start a similar operation covering the Southern California territory.

 Despite the relative success in the hospitality business, Jonathan desired to create more impact in the world and decided to return to school to pursue a Master's of Social Entrepreneurship at Pepperdine University.
 It was while Jonathan was working for Marriott and completing the Master's Degree that he met Terri and Chris Marlett.
-Jonathan had been working on a proposal in graduate school focused on utilizing his hospitality background to run a volunteer program in a developing community.
-Terri and Chris reviewed the proposal and decided to launch the idea in the summer of 2012.
-Jonathan is now the Director of the Volunteer Abroad Program at NICA and is delighted to host volunteers in the community throughout the year.
+Jonathan had been working on a proposal in graduate school focused on sustainability in community development.
+Terri and Chris reviewed the proposal and decided to launch programs focused on a sustainable approach the summer of 2012.
+Jonathan is now the director of community projects in El Transito at NICA.
+Projects are primarily focused on education, commerce development, public health and environmental justice.

 Jaime Mercado | Individual Aid Program Supervisor, El Tránsito